Petlink-Transcendence/Petlink/README.md

    ```bash
    make seed
    ```
-   *This single command generates `.env` from `.env.example`, boots containers in detached mode, runs database migrations, and seeds test data.*
+   *This single command generates `.env` from `.env.example`, boots containers in detached mode, runs database migrations, and seeds test data.
+It launches the website with a set of pre-created users.*

 3. **Alternative Docker Command:**
    ```bash